 To enable the housing development, there is a requirement to clear an amount of functional dormouse habitat (trees and scrub) from the site.
-This will result in the physical loss of 0.475ha of scrub vegetation and 10 trees / groups of trees.
-It may not be possible to translocate all the removed vegetation as a large part of it is bramble scrub; therefore, there will be an area of planting within the proposed mitigation area.
+This will result in the physical loss of 0.595ha of scrub vegetation and approximately 10 trees.
+It will not be possible to translocate all the removed vegetation as a large part of it is bramble scrub; therefore, there will be an area of planting within the proposed mitigation area.